 What about installation?

 CHOICE strongly recommends professional installation for these heaters, as many things can go wrong.
-When our experts tested a range of flued heaters in 2010, in every case there were incorrect parts supplied or manuals incorrectly printed – or some heaters were not assembled correctly to the point of being potentially dangerous.
-Good grief!
+When our experts tested a range of flued heaters in 2017, in many cases there were incorrect parts supplied or manuals incorrectly printed – in our 2010 test some heaters were not assembled correctly to the point of being potentially dangerous.

 Not necessarily.
 Most units can be installed into an existing fireplace, with an existing chimney accommodating the flue; otherwise you can use a firebox and put the unit anywhere in the room, as long as you can incorporate a flue.